ricardogorayeb/TryHackMe/Intro to C2.md

 ![alt text](image-1.png)

-Then, follow the steps on Task 4
+Then, follow the steps on Task 4 adapting to your needs

 ![alt text](image-2.png)